Karanraj/df15_Apex_REST/README.md

 ##### DELETE  REST Service

-To delete account record with our Apex REST service, you have to pass the ID of the account record

   1. Open workbench tool and login with your developer account
-  2. Go to Utilities > REST Explorer
+  2. Go to **Utilities > REST Explorer**
-  3. Select ‘Delete’ Option and  in the URL box paste the following URL
+  3. Select **‘Delete’** Option and in the URL box paste the following URL

   ```
   /services/apexrest/Account/00128000005dOI1AAM
   ```

   ![alt tag](https://raw.github.com/Karanraj/df15_Apex_REST/master/Images/HttpDelete.png)

   4. Click ‘Execute’

 Now the record is deleted successfully from your org, you can verify in your org.

->Note: 00128000005dOI1AAM - It is the ID of the Account record.
-You have to pass the ID of the Account record from your developer org.
+>**Note:** *00128000005dOI1AAM* - It is the sample Salesforce ID of the Account record.
+You have to pass the Salesforce ID of the Account record from your developer org.

 ## Summary: